British Stammering Association/STAMMA (www.stamma.org)

-The BSA is the UK’s national charity for adults and children who stammer.
+The British Stammering Association is the UK’s national charity for adults and children who stammer.
 Founded in 1978, it provides accurate and unbiased information and support on all aspects of stammering.
-The BSA website is very informative and provides many useful links.
+Their website is very informative and provides many useful links.

 National Stuttering Association (NSA) (www.westutter.org)

 This is the American organisation of people who stammer, providing support, friendship and information to the stammering community as well as education, advocacy and research.
 Their books, leaflets and online resources are informative and wide-ranging.